avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

   * Your device will also automatically reconnect to the wifi after rebooting.

 ## Step 7: Gather Files and Set Up Software
-* Open a terminal window and run these commands in this order:
+* Using the serial terminal connected to the ST Discovery board, run these commands in this order:
    * ```su```
    * ```apt-get update```
    * ```apt-get upgrade -y```